-Since the Early Learning Scale does not include the domains on Physical Development and the Arts, NCWVCAA Head Start combined information from previously implemented assessment systems to ensure that each domain was observed.
+Since the Early Learning Scale does not include the domains on Physical Development and the Arts, the NCWVCAA Head Start combined information from previously implemented assessment systems to ensure each domain was observed.
 A chart with three different levels of developmental indicators was distributed to all Teaching staff to ensure observations were taken on the domains that were not included.
-At the end of each checkpoint, Teachers leveled all Head Start children in their classrooms according to their development.
-The chart showed teachers the focus areas for the upcoming checkpoints and where their strengths were.
-The indicators are listed below:
+At the end of each checkpoint fall, winter, and spring, Teachers leveled all Head Start children in their classrooms according to their development.
+These indicators are listed below:

 - Physical Development includes:

 - o Displays actions of essential loco-motor skills (running, jumping, hopping, galloping)

-- Moves with balance and control
+- o Moves with balance and control

 - o Climbs up and down

 - o Pedals and steers wheeled vehicle

-- o Displays throwing, kicking and catching ability

-Fine Motor includes:
+- o Displays throwing, kicking and catching ability Fine Motor includes:

 - o Controls small muscles in hands

 - o Coordinates eye-hand movement

-- o Uses tools for writing and drawing
+- Uses tools for writing and drawing